 6 Dumb Money Moves That Seem Smart

-Have you ever tried to “time” the stock market?
+Have you ever tried to time the stock market?
 Did you buy a home before you were ready because home-ownership is a good investment?
 Do you keep a balance on your credit card to improve your credit score?
 Here are some dumb money moves you need to ditch from your arsenal, no matter how much it might seem to make sense.

-- Not Having a Credit Card, Because It Will Lead to Debt: It’s been nearly eight years since the Great Recession, and more than two-thirds of people between the ages of 18 and 29 don’t have credit cards, according to a Bankrate survey.
+It has been over a decade since the Great Recession.
+Yet, more than two-thirds of people aged 18 to 29 don’t have credit cards, according to a Bankrate survey.
 “It seems smart because you’re not at risk of debt, but it’s not smart, because you’re not building your credit,” says Sarah Newcomb, author of “Loaded: Money, Psychology, and How to Get Ahead without Leaving Your Values Behind.”
 Many of these millennials—as well as people in other generations who don’t have credit cards in their names—have what are called “thin credit files.”
 That’s credit-industry speak for having little to no credit history, and it can hold you back when you want to apply for a mortgage or car loan.
 It can also mean paying more than necessary for homeowners and auto insurance.

 Ideally, you’ll pay off your credit cards in full every month, sparing you any interest payments.
 And if your typical usage has you overusing your limit, you can solve for the problem in two ways: You can ask for an increase in your credit limit and then not use the additional capacity, or you can pay your bill more than once a month.

 You have student loans, and you want to pay them off as fast as possible, so any extra money you have at the end of the month is going towards paying above and beyond your monthly bills and chipping away at the principal.
 Your urgency is understandable; wouldn’t life be better if they were just gone?
 But prepaying student loans is not a wise move if it’s coming at a cost to your long-term savings, like contributing to your 401(k) (especially if you receive employer matching dollars) or paying down high rate credit card debt, says Newcomb.

-Smart move: Pay off your student loans slowly and steadily while you build your future and take advantage of stock market returns.
+Pay off your student loans slowly and steadily while you build your future and take advantage of stock market returns.
 It may even be better to opt for income-based repayment plans (which lower your monthly payments), even though paying interest for more years means paying more interest in total.
 Look at the cost of your student loan debt, subtract the tax deduction, and compare that to the return you’d get by putting your money to work in other ways.

-Financial advisor Carl Richards, author of “The Behavior Gap,” recalls the times people have said to him of their homes: “It’s the best investment I’ve ever made!”
+Financial advisor Carl Richards, author of “The Behavior Gap,” recalls the times that people have said to him of their homes: “It’s the best investment I’ve ever made.”
 His retort: “Is that because it’s the only investment you’ve ever held onto?’”
-He’s got a point.
+He has a point.
 There was a long-held belief that property values never go down.

 Buy one you want to live in—or continue to rent for now.
 That laundry list of costs means it doesn’t make sense to buy one at all if you don’t expect to stay for at least five years.

-- Trying to Time the Market: Market timing comes down to knowing two things: When to get out, and when to get back in.
+Market timing comes down to knowing two things: When to get out, and when to get back in.
 The first is difficult to nail, and the second is even tougher.
 While we’ve all heard stories of ordinary investors who got in at just the right time, Richards is skeptical.
 “Don’t believe the stories,” he says.
 “Believe the data.”
 And the data says you can’t win at this game.

 Buy steadily, and for years.
 Richards says to tear a page from Warren Buffett’s playbook: “The best thing you can do is be lazy—and we should celebrate that fact.”
 And while you’re at it, don’t try too hard to beat the market.
 While the individual stocks and managed mutual funds are exciting, it’s regular investing in boring index funds and exchange-traded funds (that are also cheaper to buy and own) that are more likely to make you a multi-millionaire over the long run.
 If you’re lazy enough, that is.

 With Kelly Hultgren